 4. Estate Diamond and Morganite Gold Ring

 Sparkly and gorgeous.
-Well crafted from 5 star Etsy seller, this morganite ring is sure to get you so many compliments.
+Well-crafted by 5-star Etsy artisan, this morganite ring in rose gold is sure to get you plenty of compliments.

 5. Vintage Platinum Diamond and Morganite Ring

 Wow.
 What can we say about this buckle style ring crafted in platinum — unique, chunky, and GoT worthy!

 Want something a little more mordern?
 Here are our top 3 morganite engagement ring contenders that caught our eye.

 A handmade ring made with genuine morganite gemstone.
 The trillion-cut, peachy pink beauty measures 10mm and averages 3 carats.
 Hello, you can’t get that kind of carat (for the price) with a normal diamond ring!

 7. Emerald Cut Morganite Engagement Ring

 This emerald cut ring made our list for so many reasons.
 Dainty, exquisite, and handmade are just a few.

 8. Unique Oval Cut Rose Gold Morganite Engagement Ring